pmnord/dota-user-search/README.md

 **Limited to 6 searches per minute.
 Each search makes 10 calls to the API (one for the search, three for each of the three user profiles) and the API is limited to 60/minute.**

+## Summary

+This application allows users to look up DOTA players by their username and find competitive player performance information.
+DOTA player names are non-unique, which can make looking up users difficult.
+By displaying multiple profiles, profile images, and recent game information, users can much more easily identify the actual player they're searching for.
+The app also has very few click-throughs - just one search term and enter - to make player research relatively fast and easy.

 ## Technologies Used
 - HTML5
 - CSS3